rust-lang/book/nostarch/chapter04.md

 > known, fixed size, you can store the pointer on the stack, but when you want
 > the actual data, you must follow the pointer.
 Think of being seated at a
 > restaurant.
 When you enter, you state the number of people in your group, and
-> the staff finds an empty table that fits everyone and leads you there.
+> the host finds an empty table that fits everyone and leads you there.
 If
 > someone in your group comes late, they can ask where you’ve been seated to
 > find you.
 >
 > Pushing to the stack is faster than allocating on the heap because the
 > allocator never has to search for a place to store new data; that location is
 > always at the top of the stack.
 Comparatively, allocating space on the heap
-> requires more work, because the allocator must first find a big enough space
+> requires more work because the allocator must first find a big enough space to
-> to hold the data and then perform bookkeeping to prepare for the next
+> hold the data and then perform bookkeeping to prepare for the next allocation.
-> allocation.
 >
 > Accessing data in the heap is slower than accessing data on the stack because
 > you have to follow a pointer to get there.
 Contemporary processors are faster